-When our teeth erupt they have a living nerve inside them.
-This tooth nerve is what allows for blood, coming from very small vessels, to reach the inside of the tooth roots and gives important indication about the temperature of the food we eat or drink.
+This tooth nerve is what allows for blood, coming from very small vessels, to reach the inside of the tooth roots and gives important indications about the temperature of the food we eat or drink.

-Sometimes, following an injury, the tooth root nerve dies and this can result in infection episodes, also called dental abscess.
+Sometimes, following an injury, the tooth root nerve dies, resulting in infection episodes, also called a dental abscess.

 Tooth decay, previous recent or old fillings, teeth that sustained a trauma can all result in a dead tooth nerve and the need for root canal treatment.